-If you are not clear about the difference between conventional IVF and IVF-ICSI, we recommend you to read the following article: What is the difference between IVF and ICSI?
+If you are not sure about the differences between conventional IVF and IVF-ICSI, we recommend reading the following article: What is the difference between IVF and ICSI?

-Other data provided by the SEF in its annual report are indications, percentages of single, double and triple transfers, pregnancy rates, miscarriage rates, multiple pregnancy rates, etc., for each type of assisted reproduction treatment.
+Other data provided by the SEF in its annual report are reasons for the procedure, percentages of single, double and triple transfers, pregnancy rates, miscarriage rates, multiple pregnancy rates, etc., for each type of assisted reproduction treatment.

 Among these data, we will now discuss those that we consider important.

-The main indication for IVF treatment in 2018 was female factor.
-39.1% of the couples who had to resort to IVF in order to become parents had low ovarian reserve, uterine malformations, obstruction of the fallopian tubes, etc.
+The main indication for IVF treatment in 2021 was female factor.
+Of the couples who used IVF in order to become parents, 41.2% had low ovarian reserve, uterine malformations, obstruction of the fallopian tubes, and so on.